Staff Profile

 Biography

-I joined Buckinghamshire New University in 2023 as a member of the Senior Leadership Team within the School of Health and Social Care Professions.
-My role includes leading and establishing the occupational therapy programmes.
+• I joined Buckinghamshire New University in 2023 as a member of the Senior Leadership Team within the School of Health and Social Care Professions.
+In my role, I lead and oversee the development and delivery of the occupational therapy programmes, ensuring they reflect inclusive, evidence-informed, and contemporary practice.
+My focus is on preparing students to become compassionate, skilled professionals who are capable of addressing the evolving needs of diverse communities and health systems.

-I acquired a BSc (Hons) in Occupational Therapy from Brunel University, as well as a PGCert in Learning and Teaching (Higher Education) and a BA (Hons) in Media and Cultural Studies from the University of East London.
-Additionally, I attained a Master's degree in Public Health (MPH) from the University of Essex.
-I am currently in the process of completing a doctorate in public health at Teesside University.
+I acquired a BSc (Hons) in Occupational Therapy from Brunel University, a Postgraduate Certificate in Learning and Teaching (Higher Education), a BA (Hons) in Media and Cultural Studies, and a Master of Public Health (MPH) from the University of Essex.
+I am currently completing a Doctorate in Public Health at Teesside University.
+My doctoral research explores how digital literacy can be harnessed to enhance the skills and opportunities of young people who are not in education, employment, or training (NEET).

-My specialist areas of interest and research span a range of topicsincluding health policy and systems research, prisons, digital and health literacy, social transformation and community co-creation.
+My research interests include global health humanities, digital and health literacy, health policy and systems, prisons, social transformation, and community co-creation.
 The primary aim of my work is to address the needs and challenges faced by marginalised communities.
-My doctoral research focuses on digital literacy as a means to enhance the skills of young people who are not engaged in education, employment or training.
+This includes a focus on exploring non-traditional and alternative student placement models as a means of introducing novel approaches to education and workforce innovation.

-I had the privilege of working and contributing to the development and drafting of the 'Principles of practice-based learning', a collaborative project between the RCOT and the Chartered Society of Physiotherapy (CSP).
-The primary objective of this project is to enhance and broaden the scope of student placement and workforce possibilities.
+One of my proudest contributions to the profession was collaborating with RCOT and the Chartered Society of Physiotherapy (CSP), contributing to the development and drafting of the 'Principles of practice-based learning'.
+The primary objective of this project was to enhance and broaden the scope of student placement and workforce possibilities.